Robaina/BRENDApyrser/paper/paper.md

 ---
-title: 'Gala: A Python package for galactic dynamics'
+title: 'Brendapyrser: a Python package to parse and manipulate the BRENDA database'
 tags:
   - Python
   - bioinformatics